 If your backups are likely to exceed the storage quota for the subscription, you may want to use a subscription with a larger storage quota.
-For example, you can use a server subscription on a workstation.
+For example, you can use a server subscription or a subscription for virtual machines on a workstation.
+Or, you can use a subscription for virtual machines on a server which is not a virtualization server.

 The inverse usage is not possible.
-You cannot back up a server using a workstation subscription.
+You cannot back up a server by using a workstation subscription.
+If you try to back up ESX(i) or Hyper-V virtual machines from a host that uses a server subscription, the backup will fail.